-For the purposes of this reporting, Net Receipts equals actual cash collections for the period less Master Bond Ordinance (MBO) disbursements.
+For the purposes of this reporting, Net Receipts equal actual cash collections for the period less Master Bond Ordinance (MBO) disbursements.
 The black line in the charts below at the zero highlights the minimum goal for net receipts.

-Local Water System net receipts for the month of May 2019 exceeded MBO disbursements by \$278 thousand resulting in a year-to-date net receipts over disbursements ratio of 3% for FY 2019.
-This metric does vary monthly based on collection activity.
+Local Water System net receipts for the month of June 2019 exceeded MBO disbursements by \$0.6 million resulting in a year-to-date positive net receipts over disbursements of \$2.2 million for FY 2019.

-Local Sewer System net receipts for the month of May 2019 exceeded MBO disbursements by \$4.5 million resulting in a breakeven status for year-to-date net receipts over disbursements.
-It should be noted that DWSD reduced the Operations & Maintenance (O&M) transfers in May and June to achieve a goal of a positive net cash flow for FY 2019 and appear to be on track to meet that goal.
+Local Sewer System net receipts for the month of June 2019 exceeded MBO disbursements by \$2.1 million resulting in a year-to-date positive net receipts over disbursements of \$0.9 million for FY 2019.